ilpropheta/ilpropheta.github.io/README.md

 # TL;DR -- in a nutshell

-I am a 11+ years experienced Computer Engineer from Rome, specialized in **C++ software development**.
+I am a 12+ years experienced Computer Engineer from Rome, specialized in **C++ software development**.

 Since the end of **2019**, I have worked at [Tetra Pak](http://tetrapak.com/) as one of the technical leaders of the *AI Engineering Team*, pioneering the development of AI-based applications for packaging lines.
 Previously, **from 2011 to 2019**, I served the [Ferrari F1 Racing Team (Scuderia Ferrari)](https://formula1.ferrari.com/en/) as a *Performance Software Engineer* and *C++ Specialist*, working on mission-critical telemetry and simulation software, and driving the adoption of modern C++ and latest standards.
 In **2020**, I have co-founded the **ISO C++ Italian body**, becoming part of the Standard C++ delegation for Italy.

-Behind the scenes, I define myself a "Community Hacker":
+In my spare time, I am also a 10+ years experienced community manager, organizer, blogger, and speaker: I gave birth to *Italian C++ Community* (2013), *Coding Gym* (2016), and *ML Modena* (2020).
+I have organized more than 150 activities - including meetups, coding laboratories, online events, and international conferences - attended by ~5000 people overall.

+In particular:

 - in 2013, I founded [++it, the Italian C++ Community](https://italiancpp.org/), or the C++ landmark in Italy, hosting 500+ users on Slack, 300+ subscribers on a dedicated [subreddit](https://reddit.com/r/cppit), 200+ attendees at on-site events, and sending a monthly newsletter targeting 1500+ people.
 The community hosts monthly local meetups in Modena (hosting 20-25 people), and also two international conferences every year;

 - in 2016, I created [Coding Gym](#coding-gym), a programming laboratory format open to any language.
 Started by me in Modena, I am also leading a group of amazing "trainers" who host the very same format in their cities.
-Every month, we organize a moderated and inclusive session hosting 25-30 people who work in pair and collaboratively share ideas and solutions;
+Every month, we organize a moderated and inclusive session hosting 25-30 people who work in pair and collaboratively share their solutions and ideas;

 - in 2020, I co-founded [ML Modena](https://mlmodena.it/), the first (and unique) community about Artificial Intelligence in the Modena area.
-Every month we organize a meetup hosting 40-50 people.
+Every month we organize a meetup hosting 60-70 people.

 Also, I am involved in some other community activities: